gabrielivey/INFOTC-1600/README.md

 | kansas | L, 88-79 |

 That's right, as much as I want us to beat kansas, I think we still need a little more time to gel as a team.
 I hope I'm wrong, but I would not bet against it.

+#### This puts us at 9-1 mid-December.
+If we keep up the pace and take care of business, I predict us being an 8-seed in the NCAA Tournament come March.
+You heard it here first!